-Automate your desktop workflow the "Kantu-way" by using computer vision.
+Automate your desktop UI workflow and application testing by using computer vision.
 UI.Vision RPA is the fastest way to create stable robotic process automation (RPA) scripts with image and text recognition on Windows, Mac and Linux.

 UI.Vision RPA uses the latest image and text recognition technologies to automate applications just like a human does.

 Leave windows titles, windows handles, class names and other windows internals to the developers.

 And even if you are a developer – UI.Vision RPA gives you a break while it tests your app.